7 Factors to Include in Your Project Health Check

 6. Roles and Responsibilities

-It is worth checking that the team clearly understands their roles and responsibilities within the project.
+Verify that team members understand their roles.
 If a defined role has evolved during the project, confirm that the changes were documented and clarified with relevant team members.

 7. Resource Management

 Project success is closely linked to the adequate availability of the right resources when needed.
-In addition to investigating resource access, consider if resources were used efficiently and shared as needed.
+Consider if resources were used efficiently and shared as needed.

 Read Full Bio